responsum-team/nola-ios-sdk-distro/README.md

 ### Socket:
-- It is advisable to instantiate socket separately, like in this example (in `AppDelegate`, or some reliable host)
+- It is advisable to instantiate socket separately, like in this example (in `AppDelegate`, or some other reliable host)

 ```swift
     var socket: ResChatSocket? {